-- Mr Fissenden later had a conversation with one of the shopfitter’s to the effect:
+Mr Fissenden had a conversation with one of the shopfitters to the following effect:

 Mr Fissenden: I don’t have a record of you as a member.

 Shopfitter: Yes, you signed me up.
-When I was working on stage 1.
+When I was working on stage one.

-- Mr Fissenden then continued the conversation with the director of the shopfittting company to the effect:
+Mr Fissenden then continued the conversation with the director of the shopfitting company to the effect:

 Mr Fissenden: Unless we get $625.20, I am going down to me office now, in the next 15 minutes, you will not be working on Sunday.

-The ABCC alleges the conduct in this case contravenes the coercion and adverse action provisions in the Fair Work Act.
+The Court found the conduct of the CFMMEU and its delegate Mr Fissenden contravened the coercion and adverse action provisions of the Fair Work Act.